-Cochrane's Municipal Development Plan (MDP) identifies the importance of providing a range of housing options to suit all ages and income levels.
-To help provide options, the Town allows accessory suites as a discretionary use in certain residential districts.
-Accessory suites are approved on a first-come, first-served basis to a maximum of 10% of lots in a neighbourhood.
-There are three common types of accessory suites:
+Cochrane’s Municipal Development Plan (MDP) identifies the importance of providing a range of housing options for all ages and income levels.
+To help provide options, the Town allows for accessory suites and garden suites as discretionary uses in certain residential districts.
+Accessory suites and garden suites are approved on a first-come, first-served basis.

 Accessory Suite and Garden Suite Regulations